anirudhadargar/Journal/README.md

+## 28th Feb
+- Continued learning flask by following the tutorial.
+- Practised create and read operations using flask.

 ## 27th Feb
 - Meet with my manager.
 He explained in detail about Textura payment management and the various microservices running in it.
 - Discussed about fee bill, pdq, Erp, etc.